How Google, Facebook, Microsoft, and Amazon became the most manipulative advertisers on TV

 Microsoft received similar kudos for its ad profiling 49ers assistant coach Katie Sowers, which hit the perfect balance of product, brand, and a message of female empowerment that Secret and Olay, both of which have been marketing to women for as long as they’ve existed, couldn’t manage to find.

-Amazon was back at its goofy celebrity best, this time teaming with Ellen to wonder what life was like before Alexa.
+Amazon was back at its goofy celebrity best, this time teaming with Ellen DeGeneres to wonder what life was like before Alexa.

 And then Facebook dropped in with an homage to eclectic Groups, with a side dish of Sly Stallone and Chris Rock.